 Podcasts have taken off in a huge way since the term was first coined in 2004.
 The word itself is just a portmanteau of iPod and broadcast, but in the age of smartphones the medium has really come into its own, rivaling pre-digital mediums like radio and TV.

-We’ve put together this guide for the uninitiated, covering everything you need to know to start listening.
+We’ve put together this guide for the uninitiated, covering everything you need to know about to start listening.
 Keep reading or use the content menu to learn what podcasts are, how to listen to them, and more.

 What is a podcast?